Jabulani-N/atlas-machine_learning/supervised_learning/classification/README.md

 * For a refresher on basic Pythonic classes, see [my previous repository explaining the subject](https://github.com/Jabulani-N/holbertonschool-higher_level_programming/tree/main/python-classes).

+The `Neuron` class simulates a single neuron recieving weighted inputs to learn.
+The `NeuralNetwork` class simulates a nework of 2 layers of neurons with weighted inputs.

 # Task 0

 This is essentially a refresher on basic Pythonic techniques.